Low-Power Integrated Circuits and Embedded Systems Laboratory (LPiNS-Lab)

 Research Topics

 LPiNS-Lab focuses on solving the energy-efficiency problem in embedded systems and integrated circuits.
-We develop methodologies for low-power integrated circuits (IC) used in diverse applications, from biomedical to environmental.
-With a background in computing and embedded systems, we also work in designing energy-efficient artificial intelligence (AI) accelerators and memory by utilizing analog and digital domains.
+We develop methodologies for low-power integrated circuits (IC) and hardware modeling for computer processors.
+With a background in computing, integrated circuits, and embedded systems, we work designing energy-efficient artificial intelligence (AI) accelerators and memory using analog and digital domains.
 Our laboratory thrives on innovation and envisions a future where technology is a force for good.
 We are driven by the dual pursuit of societal advancement and environmental sustainability, ensuring that our research has a lasting impact on our communities and planet.
-Visit our research topics if you want to contribute to our mission and vision.
+Visit our research topics to contribute to our mission and vision.